OData Connector - Consuming Data

 -

 All clients and servers must be members of the same domain.
-In Internet Explorer, "Automatic login with current user name and password" must be set in the security settings of the zone used for user authentication.
-In addition, the setting "Activate integrated Windows authentication" must be set in the advanced settings.
+In Internet Explorer, under the security settings for the zone you are using, the "User Authentication" option must be set to "Automatically log in with current username and password."
+In addition, the "Enable Integrated Windows Authentication" option must be selected in the advanced settings.

-Using Kerberos authentication provides you and your users with true Single Sign-on access to the OData service that uses the Integrated Windows Authentication.
-If a user cannot be authenticated, the second option automatically activates the standard login.
-For successful authentication, it is necessary to specify a Service Principal Name (SPN).
-The SPN contains information about the service for which a Kerberos ticket should be created.
-This ticket is required for the Internet Information Server used by the Intrexx Portal Server.
-The SPN is usually structured as follows: http/<computer DNS name>@<KERBEROS_REALM>.
-Computer-DNS-name: Fully qualified host name (such as ""mycomputer.mycompany.com"") KERBEROS_REALM: Generally the domain in uppercase letters (such as ""MYCOMPANY.COM"").
-The SPN from the example above would look like this: http/mycomputer.mycompany.com@MYCOMPANY.COM
+With Kerberos authentication, you have true single sign-on for your users' access to the OData service and use Integrated Windows Authentication.
+If a user cannot be authenticated, the default login is automatically enabled with the second option.
+To authenticate successfully, you must specify a Service Principal Name (SPN).
+The SPN contains information about the service for which a Kerberos ticket is to be generated.
+This ticket is required for the Internet Information Server of the Intrexx portal server.
+The SPN is typically structured as follows: http/<computer-DNS-name>@<KERBEROS_REALM>.
+The computer's DNS name corresponds to the fully qualified host name (e.g., mycomputer.mycompany.de).
+KERBEROS_REALM is typically specified as the domain in uppercase letters (e.g., MEINEFIRMA.DE).
+The SPN with the sample data would therefore be as follows: http/meinrechner.meinefirma.de@MEINEFIRMA.DE.

 Kerberos (Intrexx Token Service)